skolakoda/programming-quotes/README.md

 - Single quotes for strings
 - Use `===` instead of `==` for comparisons

-You can find our ESLint config file [here](https://github.com/skolakoda/kodni-standard/blob/master/.eslintrc), but if you use pure JS Standard it's just fine.
+You can find our ESLint config file [here](https://github.com/skolakoda/kodni-standard/blob/master/.eslintrc), but if you are using pure JS Standard it's just fine.